PhilippBaessler/contactmngr/dev/dev_notes.md

         const rowInfoDiv = document.querySelectorAll('#' + id + ' .dataTables_info')[0];
         ```

+    -   Changes:

+        -   `offsetHeight` instead of `clientHeight` for height of shown part of `scrollBody` is more accurate

+        -

     -   Improvements:

         -   [ ] **optimize for better performance**, e.g.: